-Since Saint Paul’s founding, African Americans have faced discrimination that has included redlining, racial covenants restricting the sale of real estate, the destruction of the Rondo residential neighborhood and business district.
+Since Saint Paul’s founding, African Americans have faced discrimination that has included redlining, racial covenants restricting the sale of real estate, and the destruction of the Rondo residential neighborhood and business district to make way for I-94.
 Disparities in homeownership, economic prosperity, education and healthcare resulted.

-Description: The Reparations Legislative Advisory Committee is a limited-term committee which will meet for 1 year: July 2021 through June 2022.
-It will lay the groundwork for the establishment of the Saint Paul Recovery Act Community Reparations Commission, which will be a permanent standing commission of the city.
-Recommendations developed by the Legislative Advisory Committee will be given to the city council, which will in turn consider ordinances establishing the permanent commission.
+The Advisory Committee will lay the groundwork for the establishment of the Saint Paul Recovery Act Community Reparations Commission, which will be a permanent standing commission of the city.

 Once established, the Saint Paul Recovery Act Community Reparations Commission will recommend actions to address the creation of generational wealth for the American Descendants of Chattel Slavery and boost economic mobility and opportunity in the Black community.

 Attend a community session in April to learn more about the work of the committee and the ordinance proposal they will present to City Council on June 15, 2022.